harsh-kotak/Peer-to-Peer-Chat-and-File-Sharing-Server/README.md

 # Peer-to-Peer-Chat-and-File-Sharing-Server
 A chat service in python which enables clients to chat and share files between each other.
 The client makes a direct connection to the opposite client using the information provided by the server, and the server maintains a log of chat sessions.
-This program was developed as part of the Socket programming assignment for the Data Communications course.
+This program was developed as part of a Socket programming assignment for the Data Communications course.

 --------------------
 Author Information